metacpan/metacpan-cpan-extracted/distros/S/Slackware-SBoKeeper/README.md

 **sbokeeper** is a utility for Slackware administrators to help manage installed SlackBuid packages by maintaining a database of added packages and their dependencies.
-It is not a package manager itself, it could more accurately be described as a package helper or tracker.
+It is not a package manager itself, it could more accurately be described as a package manager helper.

 ## Building
 **sbokeeper** should be able to run on most Unix-like systems, although it